isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/parameters-collection-dao.md

 <br/>

-<span data-ttu-id="6ddd3-p104">The following example shows how to execute a parameter query.
-The Parameters collection is used to set the Organization parameter of the myActionQuery query before the query is executed.</span><span class="sxs-lookup"><span data-stu-id="6ddd3-p104">The following example shows how to execute a parameter query.
-The Parameters collection is used to set the Organization parameter of the myActionQuery query before the query is executed.</span></span>
+<span data-ttu-id="6a710-115">Im folgenden Beispiel wird gezeigt, wie eine Parameterabfrage ausgeführt wird.</span><span class="sxs-lookup"><span data-stu-id="6a710-115">The following example shows how to execute a parameter query.</span></span> <span data-ttu-id="6a710-116">Die Parameters-Auflistung wird verwendet, um den Organization-Parameter der myActionQuery-Abfrage festzulegen, bevor die Abfrage ausgeführt wird.</span><span class="sxs-lookup"><span data-stu-id="6a710-116">The Parameters collection is used to set the Organization parameter of the myActionQuery query before the query is executed.</span></span>

 ```vb
     Public Sub ExecParameterQuery()